-The six manufacturer having local production have a clear advantage in the domestic market, but they have to fight against an aggressive group of local brands.
+The six manufacturers having local production have a clear advantage in the domestic market, but they have to fight against an aggressive group of local brands.

-Indeed, the leader is the Japanese Honda with over half a million sales in the 2018 and 32% of market share.
-In second place Yamaha with 289.000 ahead of Suzuki, Kawasaki and Kymco.
+Indeed, the leader is the Japanese Honda holding over one-third of market share.
+In second place Yamaha is not far and is ahead of Suzuki, Kawasaki and Kymco.

-KTM i, which has established in the country a 7.000 uts/year production plant, is the leader among the premium brands averaging 300 sales per month, while BMW is fast growing and already hit the new record of more than 1.000 units sold.
+KTM, which has established in the country a 7.000 uts/year production plant, is the leader among the premium brands averaging 300 sales per month, while BMW is fast growing and in the 2019 hit the new record outpacing the 1.000 units, first time.